 Research Highlights

 My PhD dissertation aims to remedy the reliability risks in the day-to-day operation of network infrastructure.
-It pineers the use of coverage metrics in network testing [1] [2] and develops a formal language to describe real-world network changes in just a few lines [3].
+It pioneers the use of coverage metrics in network testing [1] [2] and develops a formal language to describe real-world network changes in just a few lines [3].
 Such research findings enabled a new paradigm of network operation, in which engineers can afford to handcraft a precise specification of desired operation steps (previously this is too slow and error-prone to be performed by human engineers), and rigorously test/verify them before rolling out.

-A significant portion of this research is building production-ready systems, running them in some of the world’s most hyperscale networks and pushing them to (early-stage) adoption [1] [3].
+A significant portion of this research is building production-ready systems, running them in some of the world’s most hyperscale networks and pushing them to adoption [1] [3].
 Network operation is a field dominated by the fear of instability—new technologies will only be adopted if the risks and costs to adapt can be justified by huge benefits.
 Establishing early-stage adoption is a positive signal!

 My research [2] has also won an Applied Networking Research Prize from IRTF (Internet Research Task Force) [4].